.jpg)

 |

-Victorian Wilsden Constabulary (West Yorkshire) Wood Police Baluster Tipstaff Truncheon with Hand Painted Decoration Crown VR Royal Cypher.
-20608. - 20608 The earliest record of the Tipstaff (Warrant Stick) was in the 14th century.
-The name derives from the early origins of Policing when Warranted Officers would apprehend a criminal with the help if necessary of a tipped staff.
-The staff would be made of wood or metal and were not only a means of self-defence but the tips of the staffs would bear symbols of their authority.
+Victorian Bingley Police/ West Riding Constabulary (Bradford West Yorkshire) Tipstaff Police Truncheon with Hand Painted Decoration & V.R.
+Queen’s Crown Royal Cypher.
+Sn 21110 - 21110 Bingley is a market town in the metropolitan borough of the City of Bradford, in West Yorkshire, England.
+In 1856 the West Riding Constabulary was formed and policed Bingley.
+In 1968 the West Riding Constabulary was renamed West Yorkshire Police.
+The earliest record of the Tipstaff (Warrant Stick) was in the 14th Century.
+The name derives from the early origins of Policing when Warranted Officers would apprehend a criminal with the help, if necessary, of a tipped staff.
+The staff would be made of wood or metal and were not only a means of self-defence but also symbols of their authority.
 Modern Police Truncheons originated from these Tipstaffs.
-Wilsden is a village and civil parish in west Bradford, in West Yorkshire, England.
-Wilsden is 6 miles west of Bradford and is close to the Aire Valley and the nearby villages of Denholme, Cullingworth, Harden, Cottingley and Allerton.
-Wilsden re-acquired civil parish status in 2004.
-This is an excellent original Victorian Police Tip Staff / Truncheon of the Police constabulary/ watchman or magistrate of the Wilsden area with original hand painted decoration.
-The Baluster shape shaft is made of ebonised wood, tapered and shaped for grip.
+This is an excellent original Victorian era Tipstaff Truncheon.
+The body is made of ebonised wood tapered and shaped for grip.
 The staff measures 14 ½” length.
-The painted decoration in the top section features a Crown and Royal Cypher ‘VR’ (Victoria Regina) together with a number 1 and Wilsden.
-The staff has ribbed grip.
-All of the staff’s colourful decoration is vivid.
+It has hand painted decoration featuring a Crown and Royal Cypher ‘V.R’ above ‘Bingley 1’ (possibly No.1 district, officer or armoury number).
+All the staffs gold, green and red decoration is vivid.
 The price includes UK delivery.
-Sn 20608. £375.00
+Sn 21110. £265.00

 |